-With semantic SEO, keywords still matter to some extent, but they are not nearly as important as they were in the recent past.
+With semantic SEO, keywords still matter to some extent, but they are not nearly as important as recently.
 Google still needs keywords to know what your content is about, but you no longer need to create separate articles for each keyword variation.
-In some instances, you can even rank for keywords that you have not even mentioned in your content by using semantic SEO.
+In some instances, you can even rank for keywords you have not mentioned in your content by using semantic SEO.

 It is also essential to keep in mind that semantic SEO is not optional.
 When Google first released its semantic SEO algorithm in 2013, over 90 percent of search results were impacted.
 Today, the algorithm has become much more sophisticated, and nearly all search results are affected.
-As a result, you can only expect to get good SEO results when you use semantic SEO in the right way.
+As a result, you can only expect to get good SEO results when you use semantic SEO correctly.

 How Does Semantic SEO Differ From Ordinary SEO?

 Semantic SEO is different from ordinary SEO because it is focused on topics instead of keywords.
 Although keywords still matter, the deeper meaning of the topics your content centers around ultimately determines your rankings.
 Consequently, simply stuffing keywords into an article can yield negative results.
-After all, Google can now make sense of keywords well enough to know when you are using them intentionally.
-It may give you a harsh ranking penalty if you demonstrate a consistent pattern of abusive keyword stuffing over time.
+After all, Google can now make sense of keywords well enough to know when to use them intentionally.
+It may give you a harsh ranking penalty if you consistently demonstrate abusive keyword stuffing over time.

 Topical Relevance Is Key in Semantic SEO

-Instead of trying to make your article relevant to a specific search query, you should instead try to mention terms pertinent to the topic you are attempting to rank for.
+Instead of making your article relevant to a specific search query, you should instead try to mention terms pertinent to the topic you are attempting to rank for.
 When your article covers the right issues relevant to your topic, it will have a much higher chance of achieving prominent search results.

 Most importantly, using semantic SEO correctly can increase the certainty of your article ranking for the topic you are targeting.
 In the past, many SEO professionals would attempt to create an article targeting a specific keyword, but the article would later start ranking for irrelevant topics.
 Today, articles that genuinely focus on a specific topic will almost always rank for that topic.
 You may get some traffic from unrelated long-tail searches, but most of your traffic will come from the main topic you are optimizing for.

 Understanding how to create topically relevant articles takes time, but doing so becomes straightforward over time.
-In many cases, you will want to look at other articles ranking for your keyword to see what terms Google believes to be relevant to that topic.
-Of course, you will also want to list what specific queries Google is considering to be relevant to your topic.
+In many cases, you will look at other articles ranking for your keyword to see what terms Google believes are relevant to that topic.
+Of course, you will also want to list what specific queries Google considers relevant to your topic.